Sonjiseo/Opic/OPIc.md

 For example, they enjoy riding bikes, playing ball games, and running.

-Recently, I went to the park near my house with my nephew.
+Recently, I went to the park near my place with my nephew.

-At the park, my nephew was totally in his element.
+At the park, he was totally in his element.

 I was having fun too, but I just couldn’t **keep up with** his energy / 따라 잡다, 뒤쳐지지 않다

 I think children use the park to burn energy, while adults use it to recharge.

-Still, both enjoy their time there in their own way.
+Still, they each enjoy the place in their own way.